d3mola/PMS/README.md

 # PMS
 Api for a population management system

+## Features
+- User can create a location
+- User can update a location
+- User can delete a location
+- User can view the list of locations
+- User can get a single location

 ## Requirements
 - Node.js v8.x or higher
 - npm or yarn
+- MongoDB

 ## Installation
 ```